yakimka/picodi/README.md

 that allows objects to receive their dependencies from an external source rather than creating them internally.
-This library supports both synchronous and asynchronous contexts, and offers features like resource lifecycle management.
+This library supports both synchronous and asynchronous contexts, and offers features like lifecycle management.

 ## Table of Contents